-We are a cross-government, civil-military-police unit based in London, and include the National School of Government International (NSGI).
-We are funded through the Conflict, Stability and Security Fund (CSSF) and are governed through the National Security Council.
-We currently have core civil servant staff members from twelve government departments, as well as serving military and police officers.
+We are a cross-government, civil-military-police unit based in London, and include Government Partnerships International (GPI).
+We are funded through the Conflict, Stability and Security Fund and are governed through the National Security Council.
+We consist of core civil servant staff members from 12 government departments, as well as serving military and police officers.

 We are responsible for:

 - providing the link between civil, military and police efforts to build stability overseas

 - facilitating cross-government working and lesson-learning in planning for, and responding to, conflict

 - capturing and sharing lessons and examples of best practice on stabilisation work

 - responding to requests from UK government departments, embassies and country offices for support to fragile and conflict-affected states

 From 2016 to 2020, our priorities are to: